ljunkie/rarflix/README.md

 ## Contributing

 Did I already mention we love contributors?
 Please fork and hack away.
 Let us know in the forums what you're working on.
-And of course ther's GitHub's standard notes on how best to contribute:
+And of course there's GitHub's standard notes on how best to contribute:

 1. Fork it